 - If the unit is stored outside, check for water inside the cabinet and generator before each use.
 If wet, dry the unit thoroughly before starting. - Inspect condition of electrical cords.
 DO NOT use the unit if insulation is cut or worn through. - Verify winch cables are in good condition and centered on each pulley.
 DO NOT use a cable that is kinked or starting to unravel. - See Figure 4-1.
-Verify mast cable is correct.
+Verify proper mast cable routing.